Italian Americans: World War II

 As a member of the Axis powers, Italy declared war on the United States on December 11, 1941, four days after Japan attacked Pearl Harbor.
 Although many Italian Americans admired Mussolini in the 1930s, very few if any demonstrated a desire to transfer fascist ideology to America.
 When Italy entered the war on the side of Nazi Germany in 1940, "most Italian Americans distanced themselves from Fascism."
 Anti-fascist Italian expatriates in the United States founded the Mazzini Society in 1939 to work toward ending fascist rule in Italy.

 Between 750,000 and 1.5 million people of Italian descent are thought to have served in the U.S. armed forces during the war, about 10 percent of the total, and 14 Italian Americans received the Medal of Honor for their service.
 The work of Enrico Fermi was crucial in developing the atom bomb.

+In the realm of international cultural diplomacy, Alfredo Antonini joined forces with John Serry during World War II on La Cadena de las Americas to support President Franklin Roosevelt's policy of pan-americanism while also helping to introduce the romantic bolero to large audiences in the United States.

 World War II ended the mass unemployment and relief programs that characterized the 1930s, opening up new employment opportunities for large numbers of Italian Americans, who significantly contributed to the nation's war effort.
 Much of the Italian American population was concentrated in urban areas where the new war materiel plants were located.
 Many Italian American women took war jobs, such as Rose Bonavita, who was recognized by President Franklin D. Roosevelt with a personal letter commending her for her performance as an aircraft riveter.
 She, together with a number of other women workers, provided the basis of the name, "Rosie the Riveter", which came to symbolize the millions of American women workers in the war industries.
 Chef Boyardee, the company founded by Ettore Boiardi, was one of the largest suppliers of rations for U.S. and allied forces during World War II.